 What is EL testing?

 EL testing is a non-destructive solar panel testing method for photovoltaic products, the full name of the EL test is Electroluminescence (electroluminescence) test.
-By applying a certain voltage on the PV panel, reverse current occurs at all PN junctions in the PV panel, resulting in electroluminescence, thus obtaining the image information on the surface of the PV panel, and then judging the quality of the PV panel.
+By applying a certain voltage on the PV panel, reverse current occurs at all PN junctions in the PV panel, resulting in electroluminescence, thus obtaining the image information on the surface of the PV panel, and then judging the quality of the cells in the solar panel manufacturing process.

 Significance of EL testing

-Detection of product defects: EL inspection can directly reflect the defects and damage inside the PV panel.
+Detection of product defects: Solar Module Quality Check can directly reflect the defects and damage inside the PV panel.
 For example, defects such as micro cracks, pot cracks and poor metal wire contact of PV panels will be shown in EL testing.

 Improving product quality: EL testing is a fast and accurate quality inspection method that can detect defects in time and thus improve the quality of the product.